 Some of my current work includes ~

-As of November 2015 the Days Inn in Doylestown, PA project has been completed.
+As of November 2015 the Boutique Hotel in Doylestown, PA project has been completed.
 It has been a phenomenal project to work on.
-With a redesign for the Breakfast Area and Lobby and 45 Guest Rooms the transformation is complete!
+With a redesign of the Breakfast Area and Lobby and 45 Guest Rooms, the transformation is complete!

 Recently, after completing a wonderful residential project in Buckingham, the homeowner said to me, “I didn’t think I would use this room as much, but the chair is so comfortable I now sit in the room and read and really enjoy it.”
 That is the highest compliment I could receive, that the homeowner treasures their home and lives in it with joy.

 On-Line Retail Store

 I’ve been actively blogging since 2012 and just love it.
 IntentionalDesigns.com receives over 1500 readers per week coupled with a Pinterest following of over 3500 per week.
 I am constantly learning, traveling and participating in Blogging Conferences to bring readers content they will find helpful in their journey.

 As an active Allied ASID member of the Pennsylvania East Chapter, I was asked by the Interior Design Awards committee to Chair the IDA 2013 Gala.
 What an honor and opportunity to give back to the ASID and the Philadelphia Community.
 I’ve also served on the Philadelphia East Chapter ASID Board as Director at Large.